catseye/Bubble-Escape/README.markdown

 The Remake - 2009
 -----------------

-The remake is written entirely in 6502 assembly language, using the P65 portable 6502 assembler.
-The memories of my disappointment at the poor performance of the original game have hung heavily on my mind (well, maybe not *that* heavily,) hence I endeavoured to make the remake as fast and as smooth as I could.
+The remake was written entirely in 6502 assembly language, using the P65 portable 6502 assembler.
+(The P65 assembler has since been superceded by the Ophis assembler, which is now used in the build process.)
+The memories of my disappointment at the poor performance of the original game had hung heavily on my mind (well, maybe not *that* heavily,) hence I endeavoured to make the remake as fast and as smooth as I could.

 This was largely accomplished by the use of a raster interrupt which is triggered at the very bottom of the screen.
 This interrupt runs a routine